 • Driving innovation to use wood in smarter ways by designing all products from the very beginning to be reused, refurbished, remanufactured, and eventually recycled.

 For many years, IKEA has partnered with businesses, governments, social groups and non-governmental organisations to fight forest degradation and deforestation and increase the volume and availability of wood from responsibly managed forests both for our own supply chain and beyond.

 We are on a journey to improve global forest management and make responsible wood sourcing the industry standard, contributing to building resilient forest landscapes and improve biodiversity.

 We use constructed boards when manufacturing many of our pieces of furniture, such as tables and wardrobes.
 They are light yet still stable and strong.
 Each board has a frame made of chipboard, fibreboard or solid wood, while the inside is a honeycomb filling structure made of mostly recycled paper, which is extra durable thanks to its special construction.
 The board is then covered with a protective paint, foil or veneer depending on the style wanted.

 How much weight can a shelf hold?

-Even a strong wall shelf will only be able to bear a little weight if it's attached to the wall with the wrong hardware.
-For a wall shelf to be practical and secure you must use the right hardware for the wall type.
+Even a strong wall shelf will only be able to bear a little weight if it's fixed to the wall with the wrong fittings.
+For a wall shelf to be practical and secure you must use the right fittings for the wall type.
 Check if your walls are concrete, plaster or wood.
-There are hardware for all wall types.
+There are fittings for all wall types.
 If you can, try to determine what part of the wall is load-bearing.
 The most secure place to mount a shelf is on the bearing part of the wall.